So close I can taste it!

 The University of Manchester, funded by Arthritis Research UK.

-Favourite thing to do in science Shooting Crystals.
+Favourite thing to do in my job Shooting Crystals.

 I’m trying to figure out how and why we get Arthritis.

 I am interested in a protein found in our blood called “Inter-alpha-Inhibitor” (I-alpha-I for short).
 When we get Arthritis (or other joint injuries and diseases) this protein gets into our joints.
 At the moment, we don’t know if this is a good thing or a bad thing.

 It might be trying to repair our joints, or it might be making them worse!

 We are looking at the 3D structure of this protein, and how this protein affects cells in the joint to try and figure out what it is doing, whether it is “friend or foe”.